Scroll To Top

 Support The Advocate's journalism.
 Find out how you can contribute here.

-Bagley’s breakthrough into mainstream television came with supporting roles in a string of popular shows, including Friends, Seinfeld, Curb Your Enthusiasm, and Grace and Frankie.
-But it was his recurring role on Will & Grace that marked one of the most significant moments in his career which occurred almost 25 years ago.
+Bagley’s breakthrough into mainstream television came with supporting roles in a string of popular shows, including, Seinfeld, Curb Your Enthusiasm, and Grace and Frankie.
+But it was his recurring role on Will & Grace that marked one of the most significant moments in his career, which took place almost 25 years ago.

 Bagley portrayed Larry, one-half of a gay couple, alongside Jerry Levine (Joe), who were friends of Will, Grace, and Jack.
 Larry and Joe's wedding came as the fight for marriage equality was building.
 It was a groundbreaking moment in LGBTQ+ representation.